 If you’re getting started on a new script for an eLearning course, you probably aren’t planning to create a “musical” experience.
 But maybe you should.
 A great song is relatable, the lyrics that get stuck in your head and you can recite them years later.
 Wouldn’t you like to write a script with that kind of impact?

-In a recent article in T+D magazine, author Cammy Bean provides several tips on scriptwriting that really resonate with me.
+In an article in T+D magazine, author Cammy Bean provides several tips on scriptwriting that really resonate with me.
 Here’s my take on the top 4 ways to make your eLearning scripts sing:

 1. “Make it human” — Bean